carlosfebres/lit-scheduled-tasks/README.md

 #### For local development:

-Note that local development uses `dotenvx` to load necessary environment vars from a `.env` file which must be located in the [lit-task-client](packages/lit-task-client) directory.
-See [example .env file](packages/lit-task-client/.env.example)
+Note that local development uses `dotenvx` to load necessary environment vars from a `.env` file which must be located in the root directory of the repository to be loaded.

 ```zsh
 pnpm dev